hassanShakur/js-structs/README.md

    The inputs are stored in the same index location but in a sort of nested structure, like a nested array at that index.
 2. Linear Probing
    The func looks ahead for the most immediate empty index and stores this new input at that position.

+A nice hash should be fast in terms of insertion, deletion and access, should distribute the keys uniformly and be deterministic in terms of index production.